nmfs-ost/ss3-ssi/README.md

 # ss-gui

-Source code for the Stock Synthesis Interface (SSI), also known as the SS GUI.
+Source code for the Stock Synthesis Interface (SSI), also known as the Stock Synthesis (SS3) GUI.
+This tool provides a guided user interface for configuring, running, and viewing output from SS3 models.

 # Installation